Katie Coates: “If that don’t beat all. I never saw such a dog.”

 Travis Coates: “And you won’t never see another one like him.”

 Guess the movie…

 … If you guess Old Yeller, then you guessed right!
-Did you know that even though they used a Labrador in the film, in the book (that the film is based on) old yeller is actually a mountain cur?
+Did you know that even though they used a Labrador in the film, the book (that the film is based on) version Old Yeller is actually a mountain cur.
 Mountain curs absolutely make the best dogs, hands down, for any type of owner.

 On top of their amazing abilities, the cur dog has a desirable build: They are usually lean, with light bones.
 This helps them to run quickly, and dart through narrow openings.
 They often are born with shorter tails, which offers less to get hung up or injured when climbing through barbed wire or fighting a bear.
 They have a short, coarse coat which sheds water well, and doesn’t saturate and get heavy when they enter deep water.

 So you might ask why the background on cur dogs tonight?
 To provide you with a context for the relationship between Ian and Mogwai.